SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/CudaPolyImageMaker/README.md

 2. [Kernel](#kernel): Folder with the CUDA kernel.
    1. [ColorDifKernel](#colordifkernel): Class that follows the NVRTC structure to build the kernel.
    2. [JCudaColorDistance.cu](#jcudacolordistancecu): C code for the NVRTC compiler.
 3. [RunPolyImageOptimization](#runpolyimageoptimization): This is the main class.
-Here we instantiate our ChessGA Object with all his components.
+Here we instantiate our CustomGeneticAlgorithm Object with all his components.

 ### [PolyImageObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/CudaPolyImageMaker/PolyImageObjectiveFunction.java):
 This function evaluates the objective function of a solution.
 In this case we compute the l~2~ norm for the RGBA colors